CoMoVi: Co-Generation of 3D Human Motions and Realistic Videos: Experiments

 \subsection{Evaluation Datasets and Metrics}

 For comprehensive evaluations on both motion generation and video generation tasks, we take the widely-used Motion-X++ dataset~\cite{lin2023motionx}, VBench benchmark~\cite{huang2023vbench,huang2024vbench++,zheng2025vbench2}, and also our testing set to assess performance of all compared models.
 For the motion generation task, we adhere to the evaluation protocol defined by MoMask~\cite{guo2024momask} and use Frechet Inception Distance (FID), R-Precision (@1 and @3), and MultiModal Distance (MMDist) metrics.
-For the video generation task, we calculate all metrics provided by VBench except for ``dynamic degree", which is aimed at measuring scene-level dynamics, on our testing set.
-For the following tables, the numbers marked in \textbf{bold} and \underline{underlined} represent the first and second best, respectively.
+Since our method generates motions and videos from an input image and a text prompt, we adopt the Motion-X++ benchmark~\cite{lin2023motionx} containing texts, images, and 3D human motions.
+Though HumanML3D~\cite{guo2022ml3d} is widely used in motion generation evaluation, it lacks images, so not a good fit with our method.
+For the video generation task, we calculate ``Subject Consistency (SC)'', ``Background Consistency (BC)'', ``Motion Smoothness (MS)'', ``Aesthetic Quality (AQ)'', and ``Imaging Quality (IQ)'' metrics provided by VBench~\cite{huang2023vbench,huang2024vbench++,zheng2025vbench2}.
+The ``Dynamic Degree (DD)'' is excluded since it is aimed at measuring scene-level dynamics, on our testing set.
+For the following tables, the numbers marked in \textbf{bold} and \underline{underlined} represent the first and the second best, respectively.